-October not only gives us an opportunity to celebrate the contribution of black, Asian and minority ethnic communities across the county, it also enables me to re-state our determination to tackle racism and race hate crime.
+Black History Month (October) not only gives us an opportunity to celebrate the contribution of Black, Asian and minority ethnic communities across the county, but it also enables me to reinforce our determination to tackle racism and race hate crime.

-It is also a time when we should reflect on the history of our diverse communities, their key and defining moments and the different journeys individuals will have been on.
+It is also a time when we reflect on the history of our diverse communities, their key and defining moments, and the different journeys individuals will have been on.
 Understanding the past helps us to shape and define a more just and equitable future.

-Across October, my teams of officers and staff will be involved with various engagement events, celebrations and operations which I hope will be received well in the community.
-Of course we have to comply with social distancing rules but that doesn’t mean we should stop engaging with communities, we just have to be more creative!
+Across October, my teams of officers and staff will be involved with various engagement events, celebrations and operations across the county.

 Charlie Hall, QPM